cidscv/mg64-level-swapper/README.md

 1. Run the script and enter your ROM path when prompted
 2. Choose between custom or random course creation
 3. Follow the interactive prompts
-4. Save your custom ROM and test in an emulator (May require rn64crc fix tool: https://aidyn-chronicles-the-first-mage.fandom.com/wiki/How_to_Update_a_Checksum)
+4. Save your custom ROM and test in an emulator

 ### Custom Course Creation